From part 1….

 Here we go with the bad…

-Walking through this season of long-distance without having a set endpoint is one of the emotionally more challenging things I have had to walk through.
+Walking through this season of long-distance without having a set endpoint is one of the most emotionally challenging things I have walked through.
 There are a lot of unanswered questions and the waiting is really, really, really hard.

 Hard things are harder.